 Two Burning Houses: A Natural History of Stinging Nettle

 I clearly remember my introduction to the mystery and power of stinging nettle.
 On a late summer day, I found myself, alongside my graduate cohort, at the Northwest Indian College.
 Located on the Lummi Indian Reservation in Bellingham, Washington, the college caters exclusively to tribal members across the country and includes a number of programs focused on traditional skills and knowledge.
 Through their Traditional Plants and Foods program, instructors educate students on native medicine and healing foods.
 Vanessa Cooper, the program coordinator, spoke to us at length about the healing power of several native plants.
 I will never forget the transformation of Vanessa’s face when her talk turned to nettle.
-She became deeply serene and her eyes half-closed as she murmured, “Oh, I just love nettle.
-She reminds us to pay attention.”
+She became deeply serene and her eyes half-closed as she murmured,

 What was it about this much-maligned plant that inspired such reverence in her?
 What power did this plant hold?
 I needed to find out.